Allan888bear/CodexTest/README.md

   contains correctly escaped backslashes for Windows.
 * If you update `native/researchdownload_host.py`, rerun the install script to propagate the changes to the Windows Native Messaging Hosts directory.
+* Execute `python -m unittest discover -s tests` from the repository root to run the automated tests that exercise the native messaging host command handling.